szhilin/kinterval/README.md

  The code of the kinterval package is based on [GNU Octave interval package](https://octave.sourceforge.io/interval/) implementing the classical interval arithmetic (by Oliver Heimlich et al.).
-The signatures of kinterval functions are compatible with the ones from Octave interval package when possible.
+The signatures of kinterval functions are compatible with ones from Octave interval package when possible.

  CAUTION.
 Unlike interval package kinterval does not implement rigorous rounding policy (at least in its early versions).